akmalhakim2311-byte/AgroLink/README.md

-# AgroLinkX
+# AgroLink

-AgroLinkX is a web-based digital platform for smart agriculture and plantation operations, designed as an academic and industry-oriented prototype.
+AgroLink is a web-based digital platform for smart agriculture and plantation operations, designed as an academic and industry-oriented prototype.

 ## Features